brettmarl/wct-status/README.md

 # DATE 2026-05-06T08:00:00-07:00

 # CAMPFIRE BAN IN EFFECT
-Parks Canada has confirmed the West Coast Trail will be under a campfire ban starting Thursday, May 7 at noon.
+The West Coast Trail will be under a campfire ban starting Thursday, May 7 at noon.
 The ban is expected to remain in place for the rest of the 2026 hiking season.

 No campfires or open-flame fires are allowed.
 Propane cooking stoves are still allowed if used safely.